irishryoon/TDA_on_lung_ECM/README.md

 # Install
 Download <a href="https://julialang.org/downloads/">Julia</a>.
 We recommend downloading Julia v.1.10.1.
 For detailed instructions on installing Julia and the necessary packages, see [Julia_install_instructions.pdf][Julia_install_instructions.pdf\]

-# Quick-start on computing topological features
+# Tutorial: Quick-start on computing topological features

 ## 1. Computing persistent homology features